pyeventsourcing/eventsourcing/docs/topics/domain.rst

 event class for a particular aggregate class, with a suitable name and with suitable extra attributes that represent the particular beginning of a particular type of aggregate.
-Aggregate event classes should be named using past participles.
+Aggregate event classes should be named using past participles (regular or irregular).
 And a "created" event class should be named using a past participle that describes the initiation or the beginning of something, such as "Started", "Opened", or indeed "Created".

 The :func:`~eventsourcing.domain.MetaAggregate._create` method also accepts arbitrary keyword-only arguments, which if given will also be used to construct the event object